Best before and use by dates on food confuses a lot of people, leading to massive amounts of food waste in the UK. But what do they both mean?

 - Ready prepared salads

-Even the “sniff test” is not foolproof as the food may be rotten inside, so be sure to read the use by date.
+Even the “sniff test” is not always foolproof to test for food safety as the food may be rotten inside, so be sure to read the use by date.
+Eating food that may have gone off could lead to food poisoning.

 The NHS has further guidance on food labelling.